Posting Calendar

 You may want to check with the school of your choice and ask if they know where you can apply for the scholarship.

-6 month LPN Program Online Do’s and Don’ts
+6-month LPN Program Online Do’s and Don’ts

 The tasks LPNs are allowed to perform in a medical facility vary depending on state regulations and the employer.
 LPNs work under the supervision of registered nurses and doctors.
-However, they may be allowed to write up prescriptions, become operators on some hi-tech equipment such as ventilators, and conduct some tests for lab needs.
+However, they may be allowed to write prescriptions, become operators on hi-tech equipment such as ventilators, and conduct some tests for lab needs.

 Employment opportunities

 Licensed Practical Nurses work in diverse settings.
 They work in long-term or extended-care nursing centers such as nursing homes and rehabilitation hospitals, general care hospitals, community health centers, medical homes, assistive care centers, and patient’s homes.
-With the ever-increasing demand for nursing services in the country today, LPNs have a tight work schedule that may even include nights, weekends, and holidays.
+With the ever-increasing demand for nursing services in the country today, LPNs have a tight work schedule that may include nights, weekends, and holidays.

-Earning potential for 6 month LPN Program online
+Earning potential for 6 months LPN Program online

 We got our numbers via bls.gov

 The first step will be to decide which LPN credential you wish to pursue.
 LPN programs earn you a diploma, certificate, or associate degree.
 Your choice will depend on the type of school you choose and how fast you intend to complete the course.
 A certificate or diploma provides the quickest route to the labor market.
 If you aspire to further your education later and become a registered nurse, then an associate degree is the best option.
-Students are advised to consider their career goals before choosing either a certificate/diploma program or an associate degree program.
+Students are advised to consider their career goals before choosing either a certificate/diploma or associate degree program.
 Here are some of the pros and cons of each program.

 Diploma or certificate program 6 Month LPN program online